Scientific Name

 Description

-Tylecodon longipes is a dwarf, highly branched succulent that slowly grows up to 1.2 inches (3 cm) tall and up to 8 inches (20 cm) in diameter, forming dense mats.
-Branches are short, up to 0.8 inches (2 cm) in diameter, with cracked silver-grey bark exposing the green tissue.
-The plant bears 1 to 4 leaves per branch.
+Tylecodon longipes is a dwarf, highly branched succulent with 1 to 4 leaves per branch.
+It slowly grows up to 1.2 inches (3 cm) tall and up to 8 inches (20 cm) in diameter, forming dense mats.
+The branches are short with cracked silver-grey bark, exposing the green tissue.
+They can reach up to 0.8 inches (2 cm) in diameter.
 The leaves are green and covered with glandular hairs.
-They are lance-shaped to spatula-shaped, rarely somewhat channeled, up to 1.4 inches (3.5 cm) long and up to 0.8 inches (2 cm) wide, and with a short petiole.
-Flowers are erect, green with white petals, cylindrical to funnel-shaped, up to 0.6 inches (1.5 cm) long, and appear on up to 0.8 inches (2 cm) long stalks in mid-summer.
-The leaves are dry at flowering.
+They are lance-shaped to spatula-shaped, rarely somewhat channeled, measuring.
+The leaves are attached to the branch by a petiole up to 1.4 inches (3.5 cm) long and up to 0.8 inches (2 cm) wide.
+They are dry at flowering.

 How to Grow and Care for Tylecodon longipes